DavidBoja/greedy-grid-search/README.md

 python register.py -D xxx
 ```

-where xxx can be 3DMatch, KITTI, ETH or FP (indicating FAUST-partial).
+where xxx can be 3DMatch, KITTI, ETH or FP (indicating FPv1).
 The script saves the registration results in results/timestamp, where timestamp changes according to the time of script execution.

 ## Running refinement